NikhilPatel2019/NetflixClone-withUserAuthentication/README.md

          You need to create project on Firebase to get API and get Firebase config information

 ### Step 3 - Adding firebase API and webconfig information in project
-         I. Copy the firebaseConfig information from firebase site and paste it in firebase.js file in src     folder.<br />
+         I. Copy the firebaseConfig information from firebase site and paste it in firebase.js file in src folder.
          II.
-Copy API key and paste it in request.js file. <br />
+Copy API key and paste it in request.js file.

 ### Step 4 - Running the Project
           npm start <br />